dhoconno/reporter/README.md

 # NIH RePORTER reporter
-Like the 80s band Mister Mister, this is the RePORTER reporter.
+Like the 80s band [Mr. Mister](https://youtu.be/9NDjt4FzFWY?si=Xc0q9_-9YjigdgIX), this is the RePORTER reporter.
 It generates a plot of cumulative grant awards announced in [NIH RePORTER](https://reporter.nih.gov) by date, comparing the current year to the previous nine.
 This can identify trends in award disbursement.

 It uses the [RePORTER API](https://api.reporter.nih.gov) to retrieve all grants by `award_notice_date` and then creates the output graph.
 I think that this includes awards that both newly awarded and those that are receiving funding in subsequent years.